Myers-Briggs INTRO (Part 2b)

 Usually deals with interpersonal, horizontal comm.
 Traditionally it was considered a potential hindrance to effective performance, but that’s no longer true.
 However, leaders of modern organizations see it as an important way to ensure effective conduct in employees

 Informal comm. is via the grapevine, represented by sociograms.
 These are important since they’re a large part of daily comm.
-Friendship, usage & efficiency are 3 important parts.
-It can be as a:
+Friendship, usage & efficiency are 3 important parts :

-Info flows from one person to the next, until it reaches everyone ….. but is generally a less reliable or accurate way to pass on the message.
-However, it can effectively be used for urgent or emergency news
+Info flows from one person to the next, until it reaches everyone ….. but generally a less reliable or accurate way to pass on the message.
+However, it can effectively for urgent / emergency news

-There’s generally a central person who looks for, finds & then passes on info to all other members directly (water cooler, lunchtime…..), often used when the topic is not job related
+There’s usually a central person who looks for, finds & then passes on info to all other members directly (water cooler, lunchtime…..), often used when the topic is not job-related

-Here info passes randomly from persons to persons – when the info is interesting but not important
+Info passes randomly from persons to persons – when it’s interesting but not important

-The most common type – where a person who is the source of a message passes info to a pre-selected group, from which a few individuals repeat it to other selected groups – until the whole network is covered, like a telephone tree.
+The most common type – where a person who is the source of a message passes info to a pre-selected group, out of which a few individuals repeat it to other selected groups – until the whole network is covered, like a telephone tree.

 NEXT: Comm #6